WindChill404/Kirby-Squeak-Squad-APWORLD/README.md

   opening the collection screen (and a few other menus) repaints Kirby from his saved color.
 The tint comes back the next time you're in a stage.
 Spray paints can't override it while it's enforced.
-- **Key / Star Seal chests can gray out.** The game opens EX stages and Secret Sea by reading these 12 collectibles directly, so their bits are set the instant you receive them.
-If you receive a key or seal **before** opening its own chest, that chest comes up gray and won't send its check.
-This is the only masking left (12 chests, and only in that ordering) and is unavoidable without ROM patching.
 - **Collection fills gradually**, not the instant items arrive — a received collectible appears once you've opened its chest.
 This is deliberate (it's what keeps non-key chests from graying out).